herd/herdtools7/asllib/menhir2bnfc/README.md

 ## Input data
 To use this tool you need the following input files:
     * A Menhir `.cmly` file (see `menhir --help` on instructions on building a cmly file from mly file(s))
-    * For the lexer an `ocamllex` `.ml` file.
-Speicifically one built with the `ocamllex -ml` flag.

 ## Usage with AslRef

-To build and run this script make sure you have `ppxlib` and `bnfc` (https://github.com/BNFC/bnfc) installed.
+To build and run this script make sure you have `bnfc` (https://github.com/BNFC/bnfc) installed.

 Then from the `herdtools7` root directory you can run the following:
 ```
 make
 dune build asllib/menhir2bnfc
+dune build @bnfc_test
+# Note: The last command builds a grammar.cf file, creates a menhir parser using bnfc and runs
+# a parser comparison script on all asl files in asllib/tests.
+If it succeds,
+# (it should if bnfc is installed)
+# You should have a _build/default/asllib/menhir2bnfc/tests/integration/bnfc_parser/grammar.cf file built
+# If all you're looking for an aslref bnfc file - that's it.

+# The rest of the steps are how to build the bnfc file from scratch.

 # Note: The following command succeds with errors related to type inference.
 # Since we don't care about the backend this is not relevant.
 menhir --cmly --base Parser asllib/Parser.mly asllib/Tokens.mly
-ocamllex -ml asllib/Lexer.mll -o Lexer.ml

 # At this point you should have a Parser.cmly and Lexer.ml file
 # To build the grammar run:
-./_build/default/asllib/menhir2bnfc/menhir2bnfc.exe --ml Lexer.ml Parser.cmly grammar.cf
+./_build/default/asllib/menhir2bnfc/menhir2bnfc.exe --with-lexer Parser.cmly grammar.cf

 # You should now have a bnfc compliant grammar.cf file!
 ```